Home

 Automated clearing house (ACH) payments can be either ACH debits or ACH credits–– but you won't see those terms used very often.
 An ACH credit is "pushed" from one account to another.
 In other words, it's initiated by the party making the payment.

-An ACH debit transaction, on the other hand, is "pulled" from the bank account that's being paid.
+An ACH debit transaction, on the other hand, is "pulled" by the bank account that's being paid.
 That is, an ACH debit is initiated by the payee—the party that will receive the funding.

-This article will walk through the various types of ACH debits, the most common related terms, and the benefits of using both ACH debits and ACH credits for your business.
+This article walks through the various types of ACH debits, the most common related terms, and the benefits of using both ACH debits and ACH credits for your business.

 ACH debit meaning

-ACH debits are electronic payments made through the ACH network or Automated Clearing House network.
+ACH debits are electronic payments made through the ACH network (Automated Clearing House network).

 Governed and operated by the National Automated Clearing House Association (NACHA) and including the Federal Reserve, the ACH network is a secure, trusted way to make direct payments from one financial institution to another, transferring funds electronically between accounts.